canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-setup-k8s.md

 * A Kubernetes cluster for running the services and workloads
 * An Object storage layer to store persistent data

-In the following, we provide details on the technologies currently supported and some further information on how these layers can be setup.
+In the following guide, we provide details on the technologies currently supported and instructions on how these layers can be set up.

 ### Kubernetes